What is a concept testing survey?

 If your plan for a product or service requires a lot of input from senior leaders or colleagues, providing them with a ‘first look’ at evidence can speed up the process and show the potential of the work they’ll be helping with.
 When a team is confident, there is more support and willingness to go the extra mile for you.

-2. Concept testing can help you optimise the product or service
+- Concept testing can help you optimise the concept before launch

 You can uncover or identify information that will have a true impact on your product development process decisions.
 A few examples are: